 1964 - The Maddox House, 2750 McDowell Road, Durham NC.
 Sold to Falsa Khanani.
 Sold in 2015 to Flora Cassen and Adam Kepecs.
 Sold around 2022 to Ryan Funk.

 1965 - The Dorothy H. and William D. Basnight House, 302 North Estes Drive, Chapel Hill NC.
 Sold in 1984 to Judith R. and James C. Cowan.
-Deeded in 2005 to Judith Ryder Cowan.
+Deeded in 2005 to Judith R. Cowan.
 Sold in 2018 to Tatyanna Zaytseva and Ricardo Ligoure.

 1966 - The John and Ruby Graham Residence, 108 Glendale Drive, Chapel Hill NC.
 Built by Carl Ellington.
 Jim Webb reworked the windows at some point.
 Sold in 2006 to Dennis and Jean Hendrickson who made significant improvements.
 Sold in 2012 to David Witsell and Kyle Worsham who commissioned a master suite addition (bottom two renderings) by Craig Kerins, unbuilt.
 Renovated in 2018 by Arrowhead Design/Build.
 Photos by Jean Hendrickson.